waywardmonkeys/optimizing-sw-occlusion-culling/source/depth-buffers-done-quick-part-2.rst

 code, we haven't really done any more in-depth profiling than just looking at overall timings in quite a while.
-Time to bring out VTune again and check if the situation's changed since our last detailed profiling run, way back at the start of `"Frustum culling: turning the crank"`_.
+Time to bring out VTune again and check if the situation's changed since our last detailed profiling run, way back at the start of :doc:`frustum-culling-turning-the-crank`.

 Here's the results: